-The following is a brief summary of grants made by the Board of Trustees at its meeting in March, 2015:
+The following is a brief summary of grants made by the Board of Trustees over the last year:

 - Chesapeake Bay Foundation received $5,000 for safety repairs to the historic Skipjack Stanley Norman which is used as a floating classroom for 1,300 students, teachers, and adults each year.

 - Friends of Casco Bay received $7,500 for the Citizen Science Initiative to recruit and train volunteer boaters as citizen scientists to establish a baseline of biological indicators of environmental health.

 - The Gloucester Adventure received $9,204 to replace the safety boat used for crew training small boat handling, MOB response, and close quarter maneuvering of the 90-year-old fishin schooner Adventure.